Food is absolutely central to human culture and memories

 Many of us revel in spending time in the kitchen, creating the perfect meal or bake to share with friends, family or colleagues.
 And whilst many a tasty treat comes from the simplest of kitchens, having the right tools in place can enhance both the food and your enjoyment.

-So, here are my top ten kitchen essentials:
+So, here are our top ten kitchen essentials:

 1. A quality set of knives.

 Ask any chef and they will tell you that their knives are the most important thing in their kitchen.
 In fact they’re often treasured to the point that the knives follow the chef home, lest they leave them in the hands of their colleagues!
 If you do take the plunge and invest in a quality set of knives, have you thought about how they should be stored?
 Throwing them in the drawer could lead to sliced fingers and will likely blunt the blades quicker.
 Check out The Kitchn for some useful tips on storage.